-- (a) Subject to paragraph (b), a Director who has a material personal interest in a matter that relates to the affairs of the company must give the other Directors notice of his or her interest in accordance with the Corporations Act. - (b) A Director with a material personal interest in a matter that relates to the affairs of the company is not required to give notice in the following circumstances: - (i) if all of the following conditions are met: - (A) the Director has already given notice of the nature and extent of the interest and its relation to the affairs of the company; - (B) if a person who was not a Director at the time the notice was given is appointed as a Director, the notice is given to that person; and
+- (a) Subject to paragraph (b), a Director who has a material personal interest in a matter that relates to the affairs of the company must give the other Directors notice of his or her interest.. - (b) A Director with a material personal interest in a matter that relates to the affairs of the company is not required to give notice in the following circumstances: - (i) if all of the following conditions are met: - (A) the Director has already given notice of the nature and extent of the interest and its relation to the affairs of the company; - (B) if a person who was not a Director at the time the notice was given is appointed as a Director, the notice is given to that person; and - (C) the nature or extent of the interest has not materially increased above that disclosed in the notice; - (ii) if the Director has given a standing notice of the nature and extent of the interest and that standing notice is still effective in relation to the interest.

-- (C) the nature or extent of the interest has not materially increased above that disclosed in the notice; - (ii) if the Director has given a standing notice of the nature and extent of the interest in accordance with the Corporations Act and that standing notice is still effective in relation to the interest; or - (iii) as otherwise permitted under the Corporations Act. - (c) A Director who has a material personal interest in a matter that is being considered at a meeting of the Directors must not be present while the matter is being considered at the meeting or vote on the matter. - (d) Nothing in this rule affects the duty of a Director: - (i) who holds any office or possesses any property whereby, directly or indirectly, duties or interests might be created in conflict with the Director's duties or interests as a Director, to declare at a meeting of the Directors, the fact and the nature, character and extent of the conflict; or - (ii) to comply with the Corporations Act or any other law. - (e) A 'material personal interest', for the purposes of this rule 10.9, includes but is not limited to any conflict of interest or any affiliation a person may have with an actual or potential supplier of goods or services, recipient of grant funds or organisation with competing or conflicting objectives
+- (c) A Director who has a material personal interest in a matter that is being considered at a meeting of the Directors must not be present while the matter is being considered at the meeting or vote on the matter. - (d) Nothing in this rule affects the duty of a Director: - who holds any office or possesses any property whereby, directly or indirectly, duties or interests might be created in conflict with the Director's duties or interests as a Director, to declare at a meeting of the Directors, the fact and the nature, character and extent of the conflict; or - (ii) to comply with the ACNC Act or any other law. - (e) A 'material personal interest', for the purposes of this rule 10.9, includes but is not limited to any conflict of interest or any affiliation a person may have with an actual or potential supplier of goods or services, recipient of grant funds or organisation with competing or conflicting objectives